-Today we are going to begin designing our game engine.
+Today we begin designing our game engine.
 We start with the most fundamental part of the engine: user interface.
 How are we going to represent our whole game scenario?
 Each game has different building blocks.
 There is usually a main menu, an options menu, and a game scene.
 Different games can have different sets of these and the ones given here are just examples.

-Scenes and the Stage
+Scenes and the stage

 We have discussed the concepts of scene and stage so far.
-The next step towards designing the UI is what actually is going to be displayed on a scene.
+The next step towards designing the UI is what is actually going to be displayed on a scene.
 Our engine has representations for every single game element.
 Every character, every gun, and every piece of text should be introduced to the scene somehow.

 We use sprites as our graphical elements.
 In computer graphics, a sprite is a two-dimensional image or animation that is integrated into a larger scene.
 Our sprites, while consisting of images, need dynamic capabilities, too.
 We can summarize these requirements as follows:

-- Image presentation.
+- Image presentation

-- Possibility of switching images when required.
+- Possibility of switching images when required

-- Movement, rotation and scaling capabilities.
+- Movement, rotation and scaling capabilities

 Graphics engines like OpenGL need to load each image into GPU memory before drawing it.
 A scene might contain many sprites and drawing the whole scene might need a huge number of loading and pre-emption operations, which can degrade performance.
 To improve performance, most games use image (texture) atlases.
-The idea is to put as many graphics elements as possible in a single image.
+The idea is to put as many graphical elements as possible in a single image.
 Then, whenever one element is to be drawn, the graphics engine will cut it out of the image and place it on the screen.
-The advantage of this is, once the image is loaded into memory, many sprites will be drawn out of it as the content for all of them is on that very image.
+The advantage of this is, once the image is loaded into memory, many sprites will be drawn out of it as the content for all of them is on that image.
 This eliminates the overhead of constantly replacing images on the GPU.
 The following figure is an example of an atlas.

-Our game engine supports atlases and, for ease of use, we force image atlases for sprite images.
+Artenus supports atlases and, for ease of use, we force image atlases for sprite images.
 If a sprite has, say, 8 frames, all frames should be on the same atlas.
 There might be other elements on that atlas, but we simply allow an atlas to either contain all elements of a sprite, or none of them.
 This makes implementation easier.
 If you take a glance at the atlas above, you can identify groups of images that are closely related, as if they are different frames of the same animation.
 If these groups are the only images that their corresponding sprites need, then this atlas is a perfect fit for our engine.
 We can later create a program to generate such grids.

 Before we get started, let’s plot a road map.
 Here are the steps we are going to take in order to implement our UI framework.

-1. Stage Implementation
+1. Stage implementation

 First things come first.
 In the next day we will learn how to create an OpenGL ES app in Android, draw basic elements, and we will keep in mind our main plan: the game engine.
 After that we will implement our stage based on what we will have discussed about OpenGL ES.
 Our engine is a framework and comes in the form of a Android Java library.
 We will design it in a way that the stage is the main UI element for our engine and everything else starts right there.
 When our library is complete, all a game developer needs to do is include our library in their project and add a Stage UI element to their app layout.